nkschaefer/cellbouncer/README.md

 |Infer global **doublet rate**|Output from a `CellBouncer` program|[`doublet_dragon`](#doublet_dragon)|

 # Installation
 The non-plotting programs in `cellbouncer` require only [HTSLib](https://github.com/samtools/htslib) and [zlib](https://www.zlib.net/).
 You can install these dependencies yourself, or to make it easier, get these and plotting-related dependencies by creating a [conda](https://github.com/conda-forge/miniforge/releases) environment from one of the included `cellbouncer.yml` files.
+If you have [mamba](https://anaconda.org/conda-forge/mamba) installed, we recommend using `mamba` in place of `conda` in the `env create` command below, because it will be faster.

 The file `cellbouncer_minimum.yml` contains all dependencies you need to run `cellbouncer` programs and make plots.
 The file `cellbouncer_extra.yml` also includes other programs useful for processing/analyzing data outside of `cellbouncer` that are mentioned in these help pages.